Manual (English)

 For selected students:

-- Participate in the preparatory sessions for living in France that will be held between May 2025 and August 2025 in Mozambique.
+- Participate in the preparatory sessions for living in France that will be held between June and August 2026 in Mozambique.
 Some sponsors may offer intensive French courses during this period.
 This preparation implies a commitment on the part of the candidate to be available as soon as the results are announced, regardless of their personal situation (student, worker, etc.).
 Failure to fulfil this obligation will result in the funding of the scholarship being cancelled;

 - After your departure to France, commit to the study project for which you were selected.
 Any changes to the scholarship beneficiary’s programme of study must be submitted to the sponsors for approval.